Key Person Approach: Policy and Guidance

 What is the role of the key person?

-The key person will usually be the person who welcomes the child and carer to the nursery and helps to settle the child into the session.
+The role of the Key person is to know their individual child and to support their sense of identity and individuality.
+They need to be aware of their individual child’s and family’s needs, preferences and development.
+The Key person will usually be the person who welcomes the child and carer to the nursery and helps to settle the child into the session.
 They would also be the main person providing the child’s intimate care such as nappy changing, putting to sleep and physical closeness.
-Any information shared with the parents is also done mainly through the key person.
+Any information shared with the parents is also done mainly through the Key person.

 What happens when the key person is absent?